-However, once that process is complete, selecting the most cost-effective way to install the crossings—and one that also complies with your project’s permit—is another challenge that municipalities face.
+However, once that process is complete, municipalities face another challenge: selecting the most cost-effective way to install the crossings—and one that also complies with your project’s permit.

 A project’s schedule also may not fall into the timeframe required by the permit to perform an open-cut excavation across a waterway.
-Right-of-way or utility owners also may not allow open-cut crossings at all and may require a trenchless crossing option only.
+Right-of-way or utility owners may not allow open-cut crossings at all and may require only a trenchless crossing option.

 While it seems like there are many obstacles to installing new utilities, there are several installation methods available using trenchless techniques to cross existing infrastructure in a cost-effective manner.
 Here are three options to consider when evaluating the feasibility of a trenchless crossing.
 Each variation has its pros and cons along with its own unique requirements and considerations.

-The directional drilling approach uses a flexible drill head that allows for a pipe to be installed at an angle and at varying elevations.
+The directional drilling approach uses a flexible drill head to install a pipe at an angle and varying elevations.
 Drill heads of increasing size are used to bore out the crossing alignment.
-Then the carrier pipe can either be pulled directly into the prepared drilled path or a casing can be inserted and the carrier installed into the casing.
+Then the carrier pipe can either be pulled directly into the prepared drilled path or insert a casing and the carrier installed into the casing.
 This method is common for going under bodies of waters such as rivers or creeks or under roadways.